ebeneliason/acetate/README.md

         -- perform additional debug drawing here
     end
     ```
-    Note you may not need to implement `debugDraw` yourself if you leverage Acetate's support
+    Note that you may not need to implement `playdate.debugDraw` yourself if you leverage Acetate's
-    for implementing `debugDraw` within your individual sprite classes.
+    support for implementing `debugDraw` within your individual sprite classes.
 (You will, however,
-    need to do your own debug drawing for any debugging not associated with sprites.)
+    need to do your own debug drawing for anything not associated with sprites.)

 ## License